Create Lifelong Relationships

 Do you find this helpful?
 Yes No

-What is the A&M-Commerce policy on hazing?
+What is the East Texas A&M policy on hazing?

 Hazing’ means any intentional, knowing or reckless act, occurring on or off the campus of an educational institution, by one person alone or acting with others, directed against a student, that endangers the mental or physical health or safety of a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in an organization whose members are or include students at an educational institution.
 Is any type of physical brutality, such as whipping, beating, striking, branding, electronic shocking, placing of harmful substance on the body or other similar activity; Any type of physical activity, such as sleep deprivation, exposure to the elements, confinement in a small space, calisthenics or other activity that subjects the student to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student; Involves consumption of food, liquid, alcoholic beverage, liquor, drug or other substance, that subjects the student to an unreasonable risk of harm, or which adversely affects the mental or physical health or safety of the student; Any activity that intimidates or threatens the student with ostracism, that subjects the student to extreme mental stress, shame, or humiliation, or that adversely affects the mental health or dignity of the student, or discourages the student from entering or remaining registered in an educational institution, or that may reasonably be expected to cause a student to leave the organization or the institution rather than submit to acts described in this subsection; Is any activity that induces, causes or requires the student to perform a duty or task that involves a violation of the Penal Code.
 Sec.
 4.52.
 Personal Hazing Offense.